Drewroen/chess-cg/frontend-audit-report.md

 ## Instructions for Implementation

-To implement these changes with Claude:
+To implement the remaining changes with Claude:

-1. **For Quick Wins:** "Implement items 1-4 from the frontend audit report"
+1. **For CSS/UI improvements:** "Implement items 1-2 from the frontend audit report"
-2. **For Short-term:** "Implement items 5-8 from the frontend audit report"
+2. **For component refactoring:** "Implement items 3-4 from the frontend audit report"
-3. **For Medium-term:** "Implement items 9-12 from the frontend audit report"
+3. **For performance:** "Implement items 5-6 from the frontend audit report"
+4. **For code quality:** "Implement items 7-8 from the frontend audit report"
+5. **For cleanup:** "Implement item 9 from the frontend audit report"

-Each section can be tackled independently, with Quick Wins providing immediate benefits and later sections providing more substantial improvements.
+Each item can be tackled independently, with CSS/UI improvements providing immediate visual benefits and performance optimizations providing measurable speed improvements.

 ## Impact Assessment

-- **Quick Wins:** Immediate performance improvements, reduced bundle size
-- **Short-term:** Better maintainability, reduced code duplication
-- **Medium-term:** Improved developer experience, better separation of concerns
+- **Items 1-4:** Improved developer experience, better separation of concerns, cleaner code organization
-- **Performance:** Reduced re-renders, better React optimization
+- **Items 5-6:** Reduced re-renders, better React optimization, improved performance

-This audit found the codebase to be generally well-structured but suffering from common React anti-patterns around inline styles and event handlers that impact performance.
+- **Items 7-8:** Better error handling, improved type safety
+- **Item 9:** Reduced bundle size, cleaner project structure

+The foundation has been strengthened with the completion of quick wins and short-term improvements.
+The remaining tasks focus on polish, performance, and maintainability.